Deployment Guides / Configuration & Monitoring

 Modes

-oha sends requests at maximum speed without rate limiting — good for finding the real throughput ceiling.
+oha sends requests at maximum speed without rate limiting — good for finding the real throughput ceiling:

-.\scripts\run-benchmark.ps1 -Mode custom -Rate 10000 -Duration 10 -NoWindow -OhaMode -OhaRequests 100000 -OhaConcurrency @(100, 300, 500)This sends 100,000 requests at each concurrency level to each gateway (600,000 total).
+.\scripts\run-benchmark.ps1 -Mode custom -Rate 10000 -Duration 10 -NoWindow -OhaMode -OhaRequests 100000 -OhaConcurrency @(100, 300, 500)Concurrency Levels

 Protocol Notes

-- Aurora's upstream (to mock server) uses h2c (HTTP/2 cleartext) — this is its production default and provides better throughput via connection multiplexing
+- Aurora receives HTTP/1.1 requests but uses h2c (HTTP/2 cleartext) for its upstream connection to the mock server — this is its production default and provides better throughput via connection multiplexing

 Understanding the Output

-Metric Bifrost Aurora Delta
+Metric Aurora Kong Delta

-P50 latency (ms) 0.03 0.51 0.47
+P50 latency (ms) 17.7 39.2 -21.5

-P99 latency (ms) 5.02 19.04 14.02
+P99 latency (ms) 47.2 98.0 -50.8

 Interpreting pprof Profiles